 In this situation, it would be ideal to simply copy off the entire contents of your hard drive to an external hard drive — to create a "bootable clone" of your production machine.
 You can then boot a loaner machine from this bootable clone and work from it as if working from your original machine (see the related documentation below for common questions related to running another Mac from your backup).

 When you need a complete, simple backup of your entire hard drive:

 - Choose the volume that you want to clone from the Source selector

 - Choose a properly-formatted volume from the Destination menu

 If you want to update your cloned volume in the future, simply run the same task (or schedule it so it runs automatically) and CCC will update the backup volume with only the items that have changed since your last backup.

-Another scenario in which it would be desirable to do a full-volume clone is when you have purchased a new Mac and you would like to move everything from your old Mac to your new Mac.
-When you get a new computer from Apple, though, it has a specific version of macOS installed on it, and further, a hardware-specific "build".
+When you get a new computer from Apple, it has a specific version of macOS installed on it, and further, a hardware-specific "build".
 Your new Macintosh cannot boot from the older version and build of macOS that is installed on your older Mac, so simply cloning your old Mac onto your new Mac won't work.
 Due to this limitation, we recommend that you use the Setup Assistant application (runs on your Mac's very first boot) or the Migration Assistant application to migrate content from your old Mac to a new Macintosh.
 You can migrate directly from a CCC backup of your old Mac.
 Once you have migrated your user accounts and applications using Setup Assistant or Migration Assistant, you can continue to use Carbon Copy Cloner to back up your Mac to the same backup volume that you were using for the old Mac.